Intevation/intelmq-certbund-contact/sql/db-updates-sql.md

 ## Update to 0.9.3

 The Version 0.9.3 of intelmq-certbund-contact relies on features of PostgreSQL 9.4 to accelerate operations on inet addresses.
-Therefor an additional index must be created in the database, this is done by the provided update script:
+Therefore an additional index must be created in the database, this is done by the provided update script: